-Finding truly great free-to-play strategy games on Steam in 2025 is harder than it should be.
+Finding truly great free-to-play strategy games on Steam in 2026 is harder than it should be.
 Between pay-to-win traps, abandoned projects, and games that call themselves "strategy" while offering little depth, most free Steam strategy titles don't make the cut.
-That's why we tested dozens of candidates to bring you the 10 best free strategy games on Steam that actually deliver: deep tactical gameplay, fair monetization, and active player communities.
+I tested dozens of candidates to bring you the 10 best free strategy games on Steam that actually deliver: deep tactical gameplay, fair monetization, and active player communities.

 This guide highlights standout options across card games, auto battlers, grand strategy, tactical sandboxes, and more.
 Each pick was judged on how deep its strategy feels, how fair and transparent its free-to-play model is, how healthy its playerbase looks, and how much variety it offers over time.
 Whether you want quick sessions or week-long campaigns, these games reward planning, experimentation, and learning the meta.